A Better Flutter App #7

 In observing the gif file below, note it begins in the Counter app, but then cycles through the other two apps before returning back.
 In this case, the State object, _CounterPageState, will call its deactivate() function when we move off the Counter app.
 Because it is of the type, StateMVC, the State object will cycle through any and all of its ‘attached’ controller objects and call their corresponding deactivate() functions as well.
 As you see below, the WordPairsTimer controller cancels its Timer object when ‘deactivated.’
 An appropriate action as the Timer would continue and would unnecessarily take up precious CPU cycles.

 Going Full Circle In Cycle

-Coming back to the Counter app, in a very consistent and systematic way, the ‘Contacts app’ will call its controller, ContactsController, own deactivate function then soon after the Counter app screen is rebuilt.
+Coming back to the Counter app, in a very consistent and systematic way, the ‘Contacts app’ will call its controller, ContactsController, own deactivate function then soon after that, the Counter app screen is rebuilt.
 Therefore, the State object, _CounterPageState, is rebuilt and calls its initState() function.
-Of course, this means the attached controller, CounterController, own initState() function is soon called repeating the whole process and a list of red word-pairs are displayed once again.
+Of course, this means the attached controller, CounterController, own initState() function is called repeating the whole process and a list of red word-pairs is displayed once again.
 See how that works?